SamJUK/OrbBot/README.md

 # Setup
-- Clone repository
-- Run the install batch file (Located at: 'Batch_Files/install.bat')
-- Enter your credentials in the files under the 'Credentials' folder
-- Modify the Config File for your needs
+- Create a file called 'discord_bot.production.token' in '__Src' for your discord production token

 # Acknowledgements